sujith130/finnec/README.md

 - Do not commit real API keys to version control.
 Prefer environment variables and `.env` files excluded by `.gitignore`.
 - If a key was exposed, rotate it in Google AI Studio and update `config.env` or platform env vars.

-## License

-This project is provided as-is for educational and demonstration purposes.